grails/grails-views/README.md

 Alternatively you can register a new `JsonViewConfiguration` bean using the bean name `jsonViewConfiguration` in `resources.groovy`.

+The same settings in `application.yml` will also be used by the Gradle plugin for production compilation.

+The Gradle plugin compiles views using a forked compiler.
+You can configure the forked compilation task in Gradle as follows:

+    compileGsonViews {
+        compileOptions.forkOptions.memoryMaximumSize = '512mb'
+    }

+See the API for [GroovyForkOptions](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/compile/GroovyForkOptions.html) for more information.

 ### Static Compilation and Models